118 West Florida Addition and Remodel

 Renovation Completed: 2018

 2017 Heritage Award from the Preservation and Conservation Association (PACA) of Champaign County

 [Robinson]Knight Residence, Phase Two: Additions

 The objective of this second phase is to add three unique elements to the originl composition: a reflecting pool in the entrance courtyard, a lap pool along the western edge, and a rooftop terrace and pavilion.
-These new elements are introduced with sensitivity for the existing design, maintaining and enhancing the spatial and proportional concepts powerfully executed in the original design.
+These new elements are introduced with sensitivity for the existing design, maintaining and enhancing the spatial and proportional concepts powerfully executed in the original residence.